 - Preheat your oven.
 Aim for a temperature between 285° F and 300° F. A slightly lower heat than you might typically use for French macarons helps prevent the white ghost shells from browning.

 - Sift.
-Sift together the almond flour with powdered sugar with a sifter or mesh sieve, pushing the powdered sugar through the sieve with your hands to break up the clumps.
+Sift together the almond flour and powdered sugar with a sifter or mesh sieve, pushing the powdered sugar through the sieve with your hands to break up the clumps.
 Discard any large pieces of almond flour (don't force them through).

 - Macaronage (mix the batter).
 Add all the sifted dry ingredients to the whipped meringue.
 Fold the mixture a bit vigorously at first to create a somewhat homogenous mixture.
 Then fold gently by scraping in a circular motion around the inner sides of the bowl and then up over the top of the batter.
 Cut your spatula through the center of the batter about every other stroke.